-Hi, I’m Stéphane — a digital enthusiast, based in France, with over 20 years of experience working at the crossroads of design, technology, and productivity.
+Hi, I’m Stéphane — a digital enthusiast with over 20 years of experience working at the crossroads of design, technology, and productivity.
+I’m based in France, and I currently work in the construction sector.

 What I do professionally